A/N: So, this is my first fanfic and it's crap but please read and review anyway. Thank you kindly!

 Fuyumi took her hand away from her mouth and was about to answer the boy's question, but before she could she was interrupted by Masayuki.
 She could already tell she was going to find it hard to be around him.
 She hoped that she wouldn't be fated to being in his presence too often.

 'Yeah,' Masayuki said, flashing an arrogant smile to Fuyumi.
-'Fuyumi just transferred here from Aomori.
+'Fuyumi just transferred here from Chiba.
 Isn't that amazing?
-Moving all the way to the other end of the country and all, plus she said she used to live here as a kid.
+Moving all that way and all, plus she said she used to live here as a kid.
 Maybe you used to know her, Tarou.'

 Tarou looked from Masayuki to Fuyumi and back again.
 He, too, was about to say something when he was interrupted by Masayuki.
 Fuyumi concluded it was probably easier to keep one's mouth shut when in the presence of Masayuki.
 This time he was looking towards the door at a boy that had just arrived.
 'Makoto, about time you got here!'

 Fuyumi almost groaned and had to stop herself from hitting her desk in frustration.
 How many more weirdos are going to harass me today?
 Maybe I shouldn't leave making enemies until my second day here.
 Fuyumi thought and then, deciding that she had had enough of Tokyo Boy's yapping, stood up and started walking towards the door, ignoring the sound of Masayuki calling out as she went.
 On her way out of the classroom, Fuyumi passed the boy that Masayuki had called 'Makoto'.
 He was taller than Tokyo Boy and had dark hair that was cut kind of short, his eyes were the colour of the ocean during a storm; a dark grey.

 (the sun shining, storm clouds on the horizon)